mateuszniechwiej/MS-2-Quiz-game/README.md

   ### Planed Features:
   :black_square_button: Navigation header - Navigation header - A "sticky" navigation bar with
   *  with sound icon on the left to turn off/on at any time
-  * Clear captions/logo on what the website is(Quiz Game)
+  * Clear captions/logo on what the website is (Quiz Game)
-  *  and an info icon on the right side of navigation bar, the button will open modal with game instructions.
+  *  and an info icon on the right side of a navigation bar, the button will open modal with game instructions.

   :black_square_button: Game player name input field.